U.S. Supreme Court swiftly ends Trump-backed Texas bid to upend election results

 The four states in a filing with the court on Thursday asked the justices to reject the lawsuit, which they said had no factual or legal grounds.

+State election officials have said they have found no evidence of fraud.
+Lawyers for Trump and his allies have failed to present evidence in court of the type of fraud he has alleged.

-Texas had asked the justices to throw out the election results in the four states.
-Biden won all four states.
+Texas had asked the justices to throw out results in the four states.
+Biden, who takes office on Jan.
+20, won all four.
 Trump had won them in the 2016 election.

+“It is unfortunate that the Supreme Court decided not to take this case and determine the constitutionality of these four states’ failure to follow federal and state election law,” Texas Attorney General Ken Paxton said in a statement.

+Trump and many of his fellow Republicans have made unfounded claims that the expansion of mail-in voting during the coronavirus pandemic led to Biden fraudulently winning in election battleground states.

 Our Standards: The Thomson Reuters Trust Principles.